-Hailed as “clearly a young singer to watch” (Opera Today), Mezzo Soprano Claire Barnett-Jones has performed as Soloist on the Last Night of the BBC Proms at the Royal Albert Hall for Opéra National de Bordeaux, with the Orchestra of Valencia and at the Wigmore Hall and Leeds Lieder Festival.
+Mezzo Soprano, Claire Barnett-Jones is an English National Opera Harewood Artist and Independent Opera Fellow.
+She has performed as Soloist on the Last Night of the BBC Proms at the Royal Albert Hall, for Opéra National de Bordeaux, with the Orchestra of Valencia, CBSO and at the Wigmore Hall.

-On the operatic stage, Claire’s repertoire includes roles such as; Mrs Paskova The Cunning Little Vixe conducted by Lionel Friend, Emma Jones Street Scen (Weill) conducted by Ben Kennedy, Zita Gianni Schicch conducted by Michael Seal and Sorceress Dido and Aeneas conducted by Andrew King.
-She created the role of ‘Alto 1’ in the Stockhausen’s Mittwoch Aus Licht ith Birmingham Opera Company and BBC Proms, directed by Graham Vick.
-For British Youth Opera she performed Maurya Riders to the Se where she was awarded the Basil A Turner Prize for her performance.
-For Buxton Festival Opera she has performed Gertrude in Charpentier’s Louis conducted by Stephen Barlow.
+She created the role of ‘Alto 1’ in Stockhausen’s Mittwoch Aus Licht with Birmingham Opera Company and BBC Proms, directed by Graham Vick.
+For British Youth Opera she performed Maurya Riders to the Sea,where she was awarded the Basil A Turner Prize for outstanding performance.
+For Buxton Festival Opera she has performed Gertrude and cover Mother in Charpentier’s Louise conducted by Stephen Barlow.

-Her studies are generously sponsored by the D’Oyly Carte Memorial Fund Scholarship, The George Drexler Foundation, The May Gibson Charitable Trust, The Josephine Baker Trust, The Countess of Munster Trust, The Winship Foundation, and The William Gibbs Foundation.
-Claire is currently studying towards an Artist's Diploma at Guildhall School of Music and Drama with Professor Susan McCulloch.
+Claire studied at the Royal Birmingham Conservatoire, Royal Academy Opera and Guildhall School of Music and Drama.
+She was a Kohn Foundation Bach Cantata Soloist and a member of the RAM Song Circle.
+Her studies were generously sponsored by the D’Oyly Carte Memorial Fund Scholarship, The George Drexler Foundation, The May Gibson Charitable Trust, The Josephine Baker Trust, The Countess of Munster Trust, The Winship Foundation, and The William Gibbs Foundation.

 Please contact for biography for publicity.